Application and admission for BSc Global Management of Social Issues

 3. Mathematics requirements

-However, as a general rule, you are required to have followed mathematics up to and including the last year of high school.
+However, as a general rule, you must have had mathematics up to and including the last year of high school.

-- If you are interested in our program, we encourage you to apply.
-By submitting an application, our Admissions Office can check your level and give you further advice.
+Are you uncertain whether your level of mathematics is sufficient?
+If you are interested in our program, we encourage you to apply.
+By submitting your application, our International Admissions Team can assess your level and give you further advice.

 4. Student profile

-As a student of Global Management of Social Issues, you will all contribute to the quality of your own - and each other’s - learning experience.
-Our admission process ensures you will be studying alongside other interesting, ambitious and globally-minded students.
+As a student of Global Management of Social Issues, you will all contribute to the quality of your own - and other student's - learning experience.
+Our admission process ensures you will be studying alongside other interesting, ambitious and globally minded students.

 For Global Management of Social Issues we seek candidates who display:

-- Ambition and the desire for intellectual challenge and personal development.
+- the ambition and the desire for an intellectual challenge and personal development (including obtaining intercultural skills);

-- A high level of self-motivation and self-discipline.
+- a high level of intrinsic motivation and independence;

 Step 1: Prepare your application documents